-This study is drawn from a pool of 21 first-time search funds, the earliest of which was formed in 1992.
-This study only considers first-time search funds and excludes search vehicles that are self-funded, since self-funded searches are not subject to external pressures such as defined search periods or third-party investor demands.
+This study is drawn from a pool of 28 first-time search funds, the earliest of which was formed in 1992.
+This study only considers first-time search funds and excludes search vehicles that are self funded, since self-funded searches are not subject to external factors such as defined search periods or third-party investor requirements.

 Each principal, or pair of principals, was asked to complete a standardized, electronically distributed survey that included questions about their personal background, professional profile and motivations for starting a search fund.
-They were also asked about the fundraising process and the focus of their search fund in terms of geography and potential acquisition characteristics.
-Searchers that had completed an acquisition were asked about operational metrics and those that had completed a liquidity event were asked a series of questions about the achieved return.
+They were also asked about the fundraising process and the geographic focus and target industry and company characteristics of their search fund.
+Searchers that had completed an acquisition were asked about operational metrics, and those that had completed a liquidity event were asked about the achieved return.

-Given that the pool of international searchers in this study formed their search funds in more than 10 countries across four continents, the sample set is diverse.
-Although every effort was made to contact and collect information from every known search fund outside of the United State and Canada, readers are cautioned that as this study is repeated, additional searchers may be retroactively added to the sample set as they become known, thus possibly affecting the information presented in this report.2
+The sample set in this study is diverse, with international searchers in 12 countries across four continents.
+Although every effort was made to contact and collect information from every known search fund outside the United States and Canada, readers are cautioned that as this study is repeated, additional searchers may be retroactively added to the sample set as they become known, thus possibly affecting the information presented in this report.3